 - 3.1 BEFORE INSTALLATION of this equipment, carefully inspect it to assure it is in serviceable condition.
 Check for missing or damaged parts, see Figure 1.
-Legs of the metal base should be flat and free of tears or corrosion.
-Rivets should be tight and securely clinched.
-Check for installation nails (20 x 16d nails) or screws (12 x 1/4-14 Teks screws).
+The metal base should be flat and free excessive corrosion or other damage.
+Check for installation screws (three, Grade 5 lag screws, 5/16 inch x 3 inch).
 Refer to section 5.0 for further inspection details.
-Do not use if inspection reveals an unsafe condition.
-NOTE: The Hinged Roof Anchor is designed as a multi-use anchor.
-Teks screws may not be reused. - 3.2 PLAN your fall arrest or restraint system before starting your work.
+Do not use if inspection reveals an unsafe condition. - 3.2 PLAN your fall arrest or restraint system before starting your work.
 Take into consider all factors affecting your safety at any time during use.
 The following list gives some important points to consider when planning your system: - A. ANCHORAGE: Select an anchorage point that is rigid and capable of supporting the required loads.
 See section 2.4.
-Locate the roof anchor in accordance with section 3.3. - B. FREE FALL: PFASs must be rigged to limit any free fall to a maximum of 6 feet (OSHA and ANSI Z359.1), restraint systems must be rigged such that no vertical free fall is possible.
-Avoid working above your anchorage level since an increased free fall distance will result. - C. PERSONAL FALL ARREST SYSTEM REQUIREMENT: PFASs used with this roof anchor must meet applicable OSHA, state, federal, and ANSI requirements.
-PFASs incorporating a full body harness must be capable of arresting a workers fall with maximum arresting force of no greater than 1,800 lbs. and limit the free fall distance to 6 feet or less.
+Locate the roof anchor in accordance with section 3.3. - B. FREE FALL: PFAS's must be rigged to limit any free fall to a maximum of 6 feet (OSHA and ANSI Z359.1).
+Avoid working above your anchorage level since an increased free fall distance will result. - C. PERSONAL FALL ARREST SYSTEM REQUIREMENT: PFAS's used with this roof anchor must meet applicable OSHA, state, federal, and ANSI requirements.
+PFAS's incorporating a full body harness must be capable of arresting a workers fall with a maximum arresting force of no greater than 900 lbs. and limit the free fall distance to 6 feet or less.
 The deceleration distance for PFAS must be 42 inches (1.1m) or less.
-Reference ANSI Z359.1 and OSHA requirements. - D. RESTRAINT SYSTEMS: Restraint systems must meet applicable state and federal requirements. - E. FALL CLEARANCE: Should a fall occur, there must be sufficient clearance in the fall area to arrest the fall before striking the ground or other objects.
+Reference ANSI Z359.1 and OSHA requirements. - D. FALL CLEARANCE: Should a fall occur, there must be sufficient clearance in the fall area to arrest the fall before striking the ground or other objects.
 The actual clearance required is dependent upon the type of fall arrester connecting subsystem used (energy absorbing lanyard, self retracting lifeline, etc.).
-Refer to the DBI-SALA instructions for fall clearance information.

-- F. SWING FALLS: Swing falls occur when the anchor is not directly above the point where a fall occurs.
+Refer to manufacturer's instructions for fall clearance information. - E. SWING FALLS: Swing falls occur when the anchor is not directly above the point where a fall occurs.
 The force of striking an object while swinging can be great and cause serious injury.
 Minimize swing falls by working as directly below the anchorage as possible (the worker must be positioned within 30 degrees of the roof anchor), see Figure 4.
 It is acceptable to captivate a lifeline (i.e. rope grab system) to an anchorage close to the work area with a carabiner, see Figure 4.
-Do not captivate the lifeline of a self retracting lifeline as this may affect the performance of its internal braking. - G. SHARP EDGES: Avoid working where the connecting subsystem (i.e. shock absorbing lanyard, self retracting lifeline, full body harness, etc.) or other components will be in contact with, or abrade against, unprotected sharp edges.
+Do not captivate the lifeline of a self retracting lifeline as this may affect the performance of its internal braking.

+- F. SHARP EDGES: Avoid working where the connecting subsystem (i.e. shock absorbing lanyard, self retracting lifeline, full body harness, etc.) or other components will be in contact with, or abrade against, unprotected sharp edges.
 Do not the loop lanyard around small diameter structural members.
-If working with equipment near sharp edges is unavoidable, protection against cutting must be provided by using a heavy pad or other means over the exposed sharp edge. - H. RESCUE: Should a fall occur, the user (employer) must have a rescue plan and the means at hand to implement it. - I. AFTER A FALL: Any equipment which has been subjected to the force of arresting a fall must be removed from service immediately and destroyed, or contact a factory authorized service center for repair.
+If working with equipment near sharp edges is unavoidable, protection against cutting must be provided by using a heavy pad or other means over the exposed sharp edge. - G. RESCUE: Should a fall occur, the user (employer) must have a rescue plan and the means at hand to implement it. - H. AFTER A FALL: Any equipment which has been subjected to the force of arresting a fall must be removed from service immediately and destroyed, or contact a factory authorized service center for repair.